mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 Added:

-* It is possible to send push notifications from CMS using the new notification service (without legacy baas below) and can send notifications by tag (if there is a collection tag with the tags configured)
+* It is possible to send push notifications from CMS using the new notification Service (without legacy baas below) and can send notifications by tag (if there is a collection tag with the tags configured)

 Fixed: